evgenyneu/js-evaluator-for-android/README.md

 jsEvaluator.evaluateAndRespondInUiThread("2 * 17", new JsCallback() {
   @Override
   public void onResult(final String result) {
-    // Result of JavaScript evaluation is returned here.
+    // Result of JavaScript evaluation is returned here in UI thread.
     // It is safe to update your UI here.
   }
 });